soapia/kwk-level-2-lecture-011-jquery-object-interaction-teacher-l2/README.md

 ### animate

-Changing the text color is nifty, but let's explore something that definitely cannot be done with just CSS alone. jQuery has tons of animation methods: The animate function allows you to create a custom animation on any HTML element.
-The function accepts a CSS object as a parameter.
+Changing the text color is nifty, but let's explore something that definitely cannot be done with just CSS alone. jQuery has tons of animation methods: The animate method allows you to create a custom animation on any HTML element.
+The method accepts a CSS object as a parameter.

-Let's say we have an image of a cat on our website that we want to get bigger, we could achieve that with the animate function:
+Let's say we have an image of a cat on our website that we want to get bigger, we could achieve that with the animate method:

 HTML: